JAPAN TAX BULLETIN

 5. Implementation and Compliance

 The revised forms were made available as of December 6, Reiwa 6 (2024), with the updates to software systems scheduled for completion by January 6, Reiwa 7 (2025).
-Businesses are encouraged to adopt these updated forms immediately to ensure compliance and to avoid errors in upcoming tax filings.
+Taxpayers are encouraged to adopt these updated forms immediately to ensure compliance and to avoid errors in upcoming tax filings.

 Service